Attract More Attention With These Facebook Ad Copywriting Tips

-As you can see, the particular ad above highlighted the urgency of their offering by stating that it’s a flash sale, their sale ends soon, and that “The clock is ticking.”
+As you can see, this particular Facebook ad copywriting highlighted the urgency of their offering by stating that it’s a 2-day sale and that “seats are limited.”

 Less is More in Ad Copywriting

 Effective ad copywriting, just like in SEO copywriting is all about keeping your text short and straight to the point.